DevShasa/slack_clone/README.md

-# Slack clone built with react and firebase
+# Slack clone built with react and google firebase
 ## Technologies Used
 - React
 - Firebase/firestore/auth